-Access to the United States Patent Office and other patent offices has been restricted by government mandated shelter-in-place or stay-home orders thereby limiting our ability to appear before any tribunal in support of our intellectual property.
-Should the remaining electronic access to these tribunals be interrupted or non-existent, we may not be able to secure, defend or enforce patent protections in all jurisdictions.
+Access to the USPTO and other patent offices were, and may again in the future, be restricted by government mandated shelter-in-place or stay-home orders thereby limiting our ability to appear before any tribunal in support of our intellectual property.
+Should direct or electronic access to these tribunals be interrupted or become non-existent again in the future, we may not be able to secure, defend or enforce patent protections in all jurisdictions.